awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_renesas.md

-# Getting Started with the Renesas Starter Kit\+ for RX65N\-2MB<a name="getting_started_renesas"></a>
+# Getting started with the Renesas Starter Kit\+ for RX65N\-2MB<a name="getting_started_renesas"></a>

 This tutorial provides instructions for getting started with the Renesas Starter Kit\+ for RX65N\-2MB\.
-If you do not have the Renesas RSK\+ for RX65N\-2MB, visit the AWS Partner Device Catalog, and purchase one from our [partners](https://devices.amazonaws.com/detail/a3G0L00000AAOkeUAH/Renesas-Starter-Kit+-for-RX65N-2MB)\.
+If you do not have the Renesas RSK\+ for RX65N\-2MB, visit the AWS Partner Device Catalog, and purchase one from our [ partners](https://devices.amazonaws.com/detail/a3G0L00000AAOkeUAH/Renesas-Starter-Kit+-for-RX65N-2MB)\.

 Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
-See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.
+See [First steps](freertos-prereqs.md) for instructions\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `freertos`\.

 ## Overview<a name="gsg-renesas-overview"></a>